 Anthony: And can you explain why it is important not only to do asana or why is not the only thing you have to do?
 Why is it not enough?

-So the reason why this is so important particularly those three: the asana the physical training, pranayama the respiratory training and meditation which is the mental training; is because the so called conditioning which for example consists of trauma, that you may have or had in your life something that you have experienced that really limit your vital self-expression today.
-For example believing in yourself, or self-worth, self-esteem, just like a belief in what you can’t do, what you are capable of doing, what you would like to do.
+So the reason why this is so important particularly those three: the asana the physical training, pranayama the respiratory training and meditation which is the mental training; is because the so-called conditioning which for example consists of trauma, that you may have or had in your life something that you have experienced that really limits your vital self-expression today.
+For example, believing in yourself, or self-worth, self-esteem, just like a belief in what you can’t do, what you are capable of doing, what you would like to do.